idsc-frazzoli/owly/README.md

 ## References

+The library is used in the projects:
+* `owly3d`

-The repository has over `120` unit tests.
+The repository has over `130` unit tests.